iotaledger/susee-streams-poc/iota-bridge/README.md

 *IOTA Bridge* and other *susee-streams-poc* applications (in other words: Until the *susee-streams-poc* has been updated to the new protocol version).

-Using the `--do-not-use-tangle-transport` argument to bypass the *IOTA Node* means that no [Proof of Inclusion Validation](../README.md#proof-of-inclusion-or-why-is-iota-distributed-ledger-used) can be done later on.
+Using the `--do-not-use-tangle-transport` argument means that no [Proof of Inclusion Validation](../README.md#proof-of-inclusion-or-why-is-iota-distributed-ledger-used) can be done later on.